 Instead, the best project managers have a skill set that complements the demanding process of managing projects.
 Today’s project managers also have the added responsibility of managing their team from afar.
-The pandemic has forced teams to work remotely, some of whom are scattered all around the world.
+The pandemic has forced teams to work remotely and resort to remote working tools, as they are scattered all around the world.

 1. Project managers have outstanding communication skills

 Communication is crucial in the smooth running of a project.

 Research shows 57% of projects that fail do so because of a breakdown in communication.
 It’s up to the project manager to facilitate concerns and collaboration, as well as create easy ways to chat and share ideas between team members and external stakeholders.

 When you consider that the success of a project is hanging on communication, it’s easy to see why this is such an important trait.
 Successful project managers are comfortable asking questions, hunting down information, and providing clear and open communication for everyone involved.